 \subsubsection{Ranking-based metrics}

 For all four ranking-based metrics, the Friedman null hypothesis was rejected with a clear margin.
-Therefore, we conducted the Nemenyi posthoc tests for all four result tables (Tables \ref{tab:rl}-\ref{tab:ap} in Appendix \ref{app:ranking}).
-Statistical testing results for these tests are presented in Figure \ref{fig:ranking} with the Nemenyi diagram, where the horizontal axis represents the average rank of a method for a given metric.
-A smaller rank refers to better performance.
-A horizontal connection line on top of the axis indicates which methods do not have statistically significant difference according to the Nemenyi post-hoc test.
+Therefore, we performed the Nemenyi post hoc tests for all four result tables (Tables \ref{tab:rl}-\ref{tab:ap} in Appendix \ref{app:ranking}).
+Statistical test results for these tests are presented in Figure \ref{fig:ranking} with the Nemenyi diagram, where the horizontal axis represents the average rank of a method for a given metric.
+A lower rank refers to better performance.
+A horizontal connection line on top of the axis indicates which methods do not have statistically significant differences according to the Nemenyi post hoc test.

-In Figures \ref{fig:ranking_loss} and \ref{fig:coverage}, we can see that \mname have the highest average ranks for the \textsc{Ranking Loss} and \textsc{Coverage} metrics and the differences to ML-kNN and HOMER are statistically significant.
-In addition, there is a statistically significant difference between the \mname and LLS-MLM regarding \textsc{Coverage}.
-For the \textsc{One Error} and \textsc{Average Precision}, BR-MLM has the highest ranks.
-For these metrics, BR-MLM and \mname are both in the first group, thus having no statistically significant differences.
-Also for these two ranking-based metrics, \mname differs statistically from the ML-kNN and HOMER.
+In Figures \ref{fig:ranking_loss} and \ref{fig:coverage}, we can see that ML-MLM have the highest average ranks for the \textsc{Ranking Loss} and \textsc{Coverage} metrics and the differences to ML-kNN and HOMER are statistically significant.
+In addition, there is a statistically significant difference between ML-MLM and LLS-MLM with respect to \textsc{Coverage}.
+For \textsc{One Error} and \textsc{Average Precision}, BR-MLM has the highest rank.
+For these metrics, BR-MLM and ML-MLM are both in the first group, thus having no statistically significant differences.
+Also, for these two ranking-based metrics, ML-MLM differs statistically from the ML-kNN and HOMER.

 From Tables \ref{tab:rl} - \ref{tab:ap} and the data characteristics Table \ref{tab:data}, a few observations can be made.
-All the DRB methods have nearly perfect scores for all the ranking-based metrics for the Tmc2007 dataset.
-In Table \ref{tab:data}, this dataset has $L_n = 0$, meaning that all the label vectors in the test set were presented in the training set.
+All DRB methods have nearly perfect scores for all ranking-based metrics for the Tmc2007 dataset.
+In Table \ref{tab:data}, this dataset has $L_n = 0$, which means that all the label vectors in the test set were presented in the training set.
 Furthermore, consider the top four datasets with the lowest ratio $L_n/N_{ts}$: Tmc2007 (0), Scene (0.001), Emotions (0.020), and Yeast (0.041).
-For these datasets, \mname outperforms the state-of-the-art method RF-PCT for all the ranking-based metrics.
-This trend can also be observed in the upper end of the $L_n/N_{ts}$ ratios.
-For example, RF-PCT has better ranking performance than \mname for the Delicious (0.972) and Enron (0.389) datasets.
+For these datasets, ML-MLM outperforms the state-of-the-art RF-PCT method for all ranking-based metrics.
+This trend can also be observed at the upper end of the $L_n/N_{ts}$ ratios.
+For example, RF-PCT has better ranking performance than ML-MLM for the Delicious (0.972) and Enron (0.389) datasets.